What does Siodb do for your data?

 Out of the box features

-Siodb encrypts your data end-to-end by design and therefore doesn’t rely on manual configuration.
+Siodb encrypts your data end-to-end by default and therefore doesn’t rely on manual configuration.

 End users decide the expiration date of their data and once expired, Siodb destroys them permanently.

 You benefit from automatic security features to maintain your organization compliant with the GDPR rules.

 Siodb is a relational database that respects the Codd’s twelve rules.

 Create your secure distributed database network into the cloud, on-premise, or in your hybrid architecture.

 Your data are indexed without having to think about it.
 Enjoy the automatic performance, focus on your growth.

 One command is enough for you to clone data from one server to another.
 This simplicity strengthen your agility.

 Create online versions of your database to create consistent data image.
 Siodb simplify your DevOps experience.